ls-hyu/CSC-591-IoT-Assignment_1/CoAP/README.md

 The below instructions can be followed in order to set-up at your end in a span of few minutes!

-1. First of all, you need a `python3` in you PC
+1. First of all, you need a `python3` and `pip3` in you PC

 2. Clone the repository to your local system.

 3. Start a terminal session in the CoAP directory.
-Run the following command to install the required dependencies:
+Run the following command to install the aiocoap library:
 ```
-  pip install aiocoap
+  pip3 install aiocoap
 ```
 4. Run the coap-server.py in terminal.